BeninASolomon/News-Summarization-and-Text-to-Speech-Application-/README.md

 * beautifulsoup4 - For web scraping (if applicable)
 * nltk - For natural language processing and summarization
 * gTTS - Google Text-to-Speech for audio conversion
-* flask (if web-based) - To create a simple web interface

 ## Installation & Setup